Former Syracuse forward Quincy Guerrier transfers to Oregon

 Throughout the past two seasons, Guerrier took his role as the Orange’s sixth man and turned it into a regular starting spot while, at the same time, boosting his draft stock through four double-doubles in seven games to open the 2020-21 season.
 He refined his shot during the elongated offseason and used slight fingertip and elbow adjustments to resemble the stretch forward — who at the same time was a pure scorer — that SU head coach Jim Boeheim envisioned Guerrier as while recruiting him.

 “Last year he was spotting up a lot for 3s,” Boeheim said on Dec.
 16. “That’s not where he’s good.
-He’s stronger than most anybody he’s going to play against, and he’s quick to the ball.
+He’s stronger than most anybody he’s gonna play against, and he’s quick to the ball.
 He’s got good instincts around the basket.”

 With Oregon, Guerrier will join a program that went 21-7 and advanced to the Sweet 16 before losing to USC.
-The Ducks had the 10th-best adjusted offensive efficiency under Dana Altman, per KenPom, with their 37.7 3-point percentage ranked No. 18 in the country — led by Chris Duarte and his 42.4%.
+The Ducks, also a program that had recruited Guerrier out of high school, had the 10th-best adjusted offensive efficiency under Dana Altman, per KenPom, with their 37.7 3-point percentage ranking No. 18 in the country — led by Chris Duarte and his 42.4%.

 Guerrier’s the fourth Syracuse player to announce their transfer destination, joining Woody Newton (Oklahoma State), Kadary Richmond (Seton Hall) and Robert Braswell (Charlotte), while John Bol Ajak remains in the portal.
 With Marek Dolezaj forgoing his extra year of eligibility and Alan Griffin entering the NBA Draft and signing with an agent, the Orange have now lost seven players from last year’s roster that advanced to the Sweet 16.